heavy-duty/platform/apps/DRILL.INSTALLATION.md

 # Deploy Instructions

-These are the instructions to use and deploy some of the components of Drill Ecosystem, which is composed of:
+The following instructions will give you to use and deploy some components of Drill Ecosystem, which include:

 - Drill CLI
 - Drill Github Gateway